Teddy Stadium: History

 The first official match of the Israel national football team in the new stadium was played on 31 March 2015.
 Israel hosted the Belgium national football team in the UEFA Euro 2016 qualifying match and lost the match by a score of 0–1.

 Israel was chosen to host The 2021 IFAF Flag Football World Championship which were played at Teddy Stadium after feared high winds at the original venue, The Kraft Family Sports Campus in Jerusalem.

 Supporters

 During Beitar matches, the La Familia group occupies the eastern sections of the stadium.
-They are known for being the most vocal and controversial of fans in the venue.
-The "Eastern Stand" (Hebrew: היציע המזרחי) is the home not only of La Familia group but also of all the dedicated and passionate fans of Beitar, with a lot of different tifo displays, flags and banners on a regular basis.
+The "Eastern Stand" (Hebrew: היציע המזרחי) is the home not only of La Familia group but the fans of Beitar, with different tifo displays, flags and banners on a regular basis.

 Renovations

 In September 2016 a new solar system which can produce 639 kW was installed on the roof of the stadium.

 In mid-2018 Jerusalem municipality announced a 25 million ₪ upgrade of the stadium which have finished at the start of 2019: